Renters in a Foreclosure

-The "Deed Upon Sale" will tell you who the new owner is.
-You can get a copy by visiting the Los Angeles County Registrar Recorder’s office at: 12400 Imperial Hwy, Norwalk, CA 90650.
+The “Deed Upon Sale” will tell you who the new owner is.
+You can get a copy by visiting the Los Angeles County Registrar Recorder’s office at 12400 Imperial Hwy, Norwalk, CA 90650 or on their website.

 If you need legal help

 If you need a lawyer and cannot afford one, you might be eligible for free legal help.
-Find nonprofit groups through California Legal Services, the California Courts Online Self-Help Center, or by contacting your local court or County Bar Association.
+Find nonprofit groups through California Legal Services, the California Courts Online Self-Help Center, by contacting your local court, or calling the Los Angeles County Bar Association at (213) 243-1525.

 County of Los Angeles Department of Consumer and Business Affairs.
 Last change: Sept.
 1, 2017